 Courtney Hodell oversees the Whiting Awards, Creative Nonfiction Grant, and Literary Magazine Prize.
 She has worked as a book editor for publishers including Viking Penguin, HarperCollins, and Random House, as publishing director at Fourth Estate in the UK, and most recently as an executive editor at Farrar, Straus, and Giroux.
 Writers she has worked with include Michael Chabon, Edmund de Waal, Rachel Cusk, Abraham Verghese, Mary Karr, William Finnegan, Tina Brown, Annie Proulx, Arthur Miller, Amitav Ghosh, Carol Shields, the Nobel Prize winner Mo Yan, and Wells Tower.
 Courtney holds a BS from the Medill School of Journalism at Northwestern University.

-Katy Einerson is Program Associate for the Literary Magazine Prize and Public Engagement Programs.
+Katy Einerson is a Program Officer for the Literary Magazine Prizes and Creative Nonfiction Grant.
 She previously served as the Director of Programming at Dixon Place.
 Katy has a BA in English from the University of Richmond and a Masters in Arts Administration from Baruch College, and serves on the board of the 61 Franklin Street Community Garden.

 Trustees and Officers